smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnAppRegistered/index.md

 ## OnAppRegistered

+Type
-Type: Notification
+: Notification

+Sender
-Sender: SDL
+: SDL

+Purpose
-Purpose: Update the HMI's list of registered applications and resume the Audio Source
+: Update the HMI's list of registered applications and resume the Audio Source

 SDL will send `OnAppRegistered`: